 An analytic tool, the Equitable Access Score-card, was developed to support Governments and other stakeholders to establish a baseline measure of the equity of access, discuss further actions to be taken and evaluate progress in ensuring equitable access to water and sanitation through a process of self-assessment.

 The publication The Equitable Acces Score-card: supporting policy processes to achieve the human right to water and sanitation contains recommendations on how to plan for the self-assessment et provides concrete examples of the benefits of using the Score-card.

-The Equitable Access Score-card is currently being applied in Hungary (self-assessement started in October 2014) and in the Republic of Moldova (self-assessment started in summar 2014).
+The Equitable Access Score-card has been applied in the Republic of Moldova in 2014 (Moldova Country report) and is currently being applied in Hungary (self-assessement started in October 2014) and in the former Yugoslav Republic of Macedonia (self assessment started in April 2015).